-Our contracted MNPR-101-Zr manufacturing plant as well as our raw material supplier are currently located in the U.S., but the Russia-Ukraine war and Israel-Hamas war may adversely affect the sourcing of radioisotopes and timely supply of MNPR-101-Zr to clinical sites.
-If we need to enlist new contract manufacturers, it will delay our MNPR-101-Zr clinical program and may increase our cost for the currently ongoing or future clinical trials.
+Our contracted MNPR-101-Zr and MNPR-101-Lu manufacturing plant as well as our raw material supplier are currently located in the U.S., but the Russia-Ukraine war and Israel-Hamas war may adversely affect the sourcing of radioisotopes and timely supply of MNPR-101-Zr and MNPR-101-Lu to clinical sites.
+If we need to enlist new contract manufacturers, it will delay our MNPR-101-Zr and MNPR-101-Lu clinical programs and may increase our cost for the currently ongoing or future clinical trials.